For many, using a strap to tow a broken down vehicle or releasing one that stuck is standard procedure.

 Just remember that there are differences and uses when comparing a tow strap vs recovery strap.
 Towing straps often have metal hooks and lack elasticity.

 That allows them to supply consistent pressure that is needed for towing a moving vehicle.
-Conversely, a recovery strap uses loops to connect to vehicles and will stretch to supply the energy needed to remove a truck from a stuck position.
+Conversely, a recovery strap like the ARB recovery strap uses loops to connect to vehicles and will stretch to supply the energy needed to remove a truck from a stuck position.